-38.4.2.1 The Responsible Transmission Owner must submit a proposed Short-Term Reliability Process Solution.
-The proposed solution must, to the extent practicable, completely address the Short-Term Reliability Process Need and satisfy the project information requirements in Sections 31.2.4.4.1, 31.2.4.4.2, and 31.2.6.5.1.1 of Attachment Y of the ISO OATT.
-The Responsible Transmission

-Owner's proposed Short-Term Reliability Process Solution may include transmission, demand response, or generation resources; provided, however, only the ISO may enter into an RMR Agreement with a Generator to address the Short-Term Reliability Process Need.
+38.4.2.1 The Responsible Transmission Owner must submit a proposed Generator solution must, to the extent practicable, completely address the Generator DeactivationShort-Term Reliability Process Need and satisfy the project information requirements in Sections 31.2.4.4.1, 31.2.4.4.2, and 31.2.6.5.1.1 of Attachment Y of the ISO OATT.
+The Responsible Transmission Owner's proposed Generator Deactivation Solution Short-Term Reliability Process Solution may include transmission, demand response, or generation resources; provided, however, only the ISO may enter into an RMR Agreement with a Generator to address the Generator DeactivationShort-Term Reliability Process Need.
 The Responsible Transmission Owner may only allocate and recover under the ISO OATT the costs of a transmission solution in accordance with the requirements in Sections 38.22 and 38.23.
-If a Generator Deactivation Reliability Need is only a reliability need on non-BPTFs, then the Responsible Transmission Owner must submit a permanent Short-Term Reliability Process Solution.
-If the ISO determines, after considering input from the Responsible Transmission Owner, that the Responsible Transmission Owner's proposed Short-Term Reliability Process Solution is an interim solution, then the Responsible Transmission Owner must also submit a conceptual permanent solution to address the Short-Term Reliability Process Need.
+If the a Generator Deactivation Reliability Need is only a reliability need on non-BPTFs, then the Responsible Transmission Owner must submit a permanent Generator Deactivation Solution Short-Term Reliability Process Solution.
+If the ISO determines, after considering input from the Responsible Transmission Owner, that the Responsible Transmission Owner's proposed Generator Deactivation Solution Short-Term Reliability Process Solution is an interim solution, then the Responsible Transmission Owner must also submit a conceptual permanent solution to address the Generator DeactivationShort-Term Reliability Process Need.